victoriawhite1/victoriawhite1/README.md

 - 👋 Hi, I’m @victoriawhite1
  -  Check out my Gravitational Wave Research in the [GWR Repository!](https://github.com/victoriawhite1/Gravitational-Wave-Research-2023-2024)
-- 👀 I’m interested in nuclear energy and data analysis.
+- 👀 I’m interested in nuclear energy, data analysis and quantitative analysis
 - 🌱 I’ve recently earned my B.S. in physics at Hofstra University, in May 2024
 - 💞️ I’m always looking to collaborate on projects
 - 📫 How to reach me: email: toriawhite@comcast.net